What our Boarders say

 In what ways do you think you have developed since coming to a UK boarding school?

-I think my accent has improved thanks to the boarding house and the school.
+I think my English accent has improved thanks to the boarding house and the school.

 Are there any initiatives your particularly enjoyed?